linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 03 Calculating Investment Returns.md

 # Internal Rate of Return (IRR)

-Suppose we invest  $100 at the beginning of the year and end up with$ 140 at the end of the year.
+Suppose we invest  \$100 at the beginning of the year and end up with\$ 140 at the end of the year.
 We made cash flows of 10 each at the end of January and February.
 What is the MWR return for this situation?
 The MWR we are looking for will be the value that solves this equation:

 $$
 1 0 0 \times (1 + \mathrm {M W R}) + 1 0 \times (1 + \mathrm {M W R}) ^ {0.
 9 2} + 1 0 \times (1 + \mathrm {M V R}) ^ {0.
 8 3} = 1 4 0